Is Ketamine Safe

 Is ketamine safe?

-If you are of a certain age, you remember the days when ketamine was a street drug and it is one of the first questions you are going to ask when your doctor suggests taking ketamine to manage your depression.
+If you are of a certain age, you remember the days when ketamine was a street drug, and it is one of the first questions you are going to ask when your doctor suggests taking ketamine to manage your depression.
 Ketamine, also known as ‘Special K’ or ‘Vitamin K’, belongs to a class of medicines called dissociative anesthetics.
 It was first introduced in 1962 during the Vietnam War as an alternative to phencyclidine (PCP), which was later to be treated as a controlled substance by the US Government.
 Over the ensuing decades, Ketamine has been used for surgical procedures and the treatment of pain.
-Recently, its antidepressant effects are being better understood, and as a result, it is increasingly common to see it prescribed as a treatment for emotional suffering.
+Recently, its antidepressant effects have been better understood, and as a result, it is increasingly common to see it prescribed as a treatment for emotional suffering.

 How Long Does Ketamine Stay In Your System